 Certainly the Portuguese have a shared history and affinity with Spaniards, but their language is not derived from Spanish as many clumsily assume.

-Make an effort to learn the language before you go – then shift to slowly spoken English, and finally, if you are really struggling and already know how to speak Spanish, try that.
+Make an effort to learn the language before you go.
+(Our Portuguese travel phrasebook focuses on Brazilian Portuguese, which has some differences in pronunciation and grammar, but is a good place to start.)
+If that isn't working, shift to slowly spoken English, and finally, if you are really struggling and already know how to speak Spanish, try that.

 One of these three options should help.
 If the person you're speaking to doesn't understand, try to find someone who does.

 Most people you meet in Portugal will know bits and pieces of the English language – English is taught in all schools from the first grade.